 Of all the plethora of aesthetic interests (material things, lovers, qualities, etc.) in our world, we develop a particular fondness towards certain things.
 We feel these things might embellish, enrich, complement or somehow add value to our lives – things we might ‘love’ or ‘wish to own’.
 These could be many things: delicious foods, nice clothes, a comfortable house, pleasant friends, handsome lovers, partners, a well-paying job, a holiday, a mystical experience, etc. Venus imbues us with a desire for anything that may improve or bring joy into our lives qualifies, and when we deem it worthy, our hearts begin to generate a magnetic pull that seems to call it in closer.

 So ominous and imposing is Pluto’s transformational power that mortal humans commonly wish to banish him away from ever seeing the light of day.
 He represents “he who must not be named” in most cultures.
-His role of taking souls to the underworld where they must pay ultimate penance is extreme and usually non-negotiable.
-It requires the massive awareness of all humanity to become wise (enlightened) to his sinister plan to wipe them out (disease, war, plague, famine, tyrannical enslavement, etc) before he can be overcome.
-Understanding Pluto’s sinister agenda, holding his corruptive, decaying processes at bay requires deep study into his insidious means and instruments.
+His role of taking souls to the underworld, where they must pay ultimate penance, is extreme and usually non-negotiable.
+It requires the massive awareness of all humanity to become wise (enlightened) to his sinister plan to wipe them out (disease, war, plague, famine, tyrannical enslavement, etc.) before he can be overcome.
+Understanding Pluto’s sinister agenda, and holding his corruptive, decaying processes at bay requires deep study into his insidious means and instruments.

 Even at our best, creating laws and mandates, cures and elixirs, armies, frontiers and treaties that hope to hold his diabolical forces at bay (or at least keep them banished or hidden from our children), this does not totally eliminate Pluto’s overriding intent to wipe us out.
 He will always find a way to break us down, for possessing power over our souls is his singular design.